Title and statement of responsibility area

 Scope and content

-The fonds consists of ten accruals.
+The fonds consists of twelve accruals.
 The first accrual consists of Boxes 1-31 and is arranged into 6 series: personal correspondence, business correspondence, correspondence relating to poetry readings, interview and fan mail, unpublished works and published works.
 This accrual measures 4.03 m.

 The second accrual (04-1988) consists of Boxes 32 - 66 and is arranged into 10 series: manuscripts, poetry worksheets, articles, personal correspondence, business and literary correspondence, readings, workshops and festivals, published work in journals, writer-in-residence and grants, awards and applications.
 The accrual measures 6.5 m.